-Adams-Columbia Electric Co-op and Alliant-Wisconsin Power & Light provides electric power to the Town of Oasis (Exhibit 4-1).
+Adams-Columbia Electric Co-op and Alliant-Wisconsin Power & Light provides electric power to the Town of Richford (Exhibit 4-1).
+Wisconsin Power and Light (WP&L), incorporated in 1917, and is a subsidiary of Alliant Energy Corporation.
+It serves about 450,900 electric customers and 175,900 gas customers.
 Adams-Colombia Electric Cooperative is a rural electric distribution cooperative serving approximately 36,156 member/customer in parts of 12 central Wisconsin counties.